paolodeangelis/Enhancing_ReaxFF/README.md

 ## Installation

-To use the database and interact with it, ensure that you have the following Python requirements installed:
+To use the protocol and interact with it, ensure that you have the following Python requirements installed:

 **Minimum Requirements:**